prat07/Intrusion_Detection/README.md

-# Intrusion_Detection using Big Data
+# Intrusion_Detection using Big Data Stack

 Objective - To build a network intrusion detector, a predictive model capable of distinguishing between 'bad' connections, called intrusions or attacks, and 'good' normal connections.